mahhree/MultiThreading-CreditCard/README.md

 # MultiThreading-CreditCard
 ****Comparing single threading and multithreading***

--Allows the user to input a credit card number to validate.
+- Allows the user to input a credit card number to validate.
--The project has both a single threading and multithreading feature in order to compare.
+- The project has both a single threading and multithreading feature in order to compare.

 To validate each credit card number:
   Credit card numbers follow a certain pattern.
 The number must have between 13 and 16 digits.
 The